rainaeverson/project_one/README.md

 #### Horror, thriller, and comedy genres all have a commonality - they heavily rely on people's tastes.
 ##### In general, it is not condusive to our evolution to like being scared.
 There are likely studies that show a negative connection for the health of people who choose to be scared on a regulary basis.
 RIP.
 ##### Comedy has always been a divisive genre, as people's opinions on what consitutes as funny varies more than other types of entertainment.
 Everyone likes to laugh, but not everyone finds the same views/remarks/stories funny.
+It can also be noted that comedy plays a huge role in most movies as the sub-genre.

 ### **No. 2 : Is there a correlation between the budget for the movie and the rating it recieved?**